-In addition, in August 2014, the EPA proposed to limit, due to related greenhouse gas emissions, the use of various hydroflourocarbons (HFCs) and HFC-containing refrigerant blends used in motor vehicle air conditioning systems for new vehicles, among other applications.
+In addition, in July 2015, the EPA adopted final rules to limit, in relation to greenhouse gas emissions, the use of various hydroflourocarbons (HFCs) and HFC-containing refrigerant blends used in motor vehicle air conditioning systems for new vehicles, among other applications.
 Toyota purchases air conditioning systems from third parties for use in its vehicles.
-The proposed rule would list HFC-134a, the most dominant refrigerant used in light-duty vehicles worldwide, as unacceptable for use in motor vehicle air conditioning systems in new light-duty vehicles beginning in model year 2021.
-The proposed rule also lists additional refrigerant blends as unacceptable for use in new light-duty vehicles beginning in model year 2017.
-Feasible alternatives to these refrigerants that the proposed rule, if finalized, would prohibit may be costly or present other risks, such as flammability or other safety concerns.
-The potential impacts of this proposed rule to Toyota are unclear at this time.
+The final rules list HFC-134a, the most dominant refrigerant used in light-duty vehicles worldwide, as unacceptable for use in motor vehicle air conditioning systems in new lightduty vehicles beginning in model year 2021.
+The final rules also list additional refrigerant blends as unacceptable for use in new light-duty vehicles beginning in model year 2017.
+Feasible alternatives to these refrigerants that will be prohibited by the rules may be costly or present other risks, such as flammability or other safety concerns.

 As discussed above, the EPA has been granted the authority to set fuel standards in connection with the regulation of automobile emissions.
 In October 2010, the EPA approved the sale and use of fuel with a 15% ethanol blend ("E15") for model years 2007 and later passenger vehicles and light-duty trucks.
 The use of E15 is not permitted for engines used in lawnmowers, small generators, motorbikes, boats and other vehicles and equipment.
-Subsequently, in February 2011, the EPA approved the use of E15 for model years 2001 and later vehicles.
-The Alliance of Automobile Manufacturers ("The Alliance"), of which Toyota Motor North America is a member, has stated that current vehicles are only guaranteed to function on fuel up to 10% ethanol and the EPA's permission is invalid.
-The Alliance created the Engine Products Group together with the Global Automakers, the National Marine Manufacturers Association and the Outdoor Power Equipment Institute, and in December 2010 the Engine Products Group brought suit against the EPA.
-The lawsuit was dismissed in January 2013 on the grounds that the Engine Products Group lacked standing and in March 2013, the Engine Products Group appealed the decision to the Supreme Court of the United States.
-The appeal was dismissed on the same grounds in July 2013, and the EPA approval became effective.
-The use of E15 is only permitted for certain 2001 model year or newer vehicles, such as light-duty passenger vehicles and small trucks, and E15 is prohibited for use in other 2000 model year or older vehicles and general purpose engines.
+Subsequently, in February 2011, the EPA approved the use of E15 for certain 2001 model year or newer vehicles, such as light-duty passenger vehicles and small trucks.
+However, E15 is prohibited for use in other 2000 model year or older vehicles and general purpose engines.
 As a result, the EPA promulgated regulations in July 2011, effective August 2011, requiring businesses that sell E15 to put a warning label regarding E15 on gasoline fuel dispensers.
-The Engine Products Group brought suit against the EPA in federal appeals court in 2013 challenging such regulations, but the lawsuit was dismissed in October 2014 on the ground that the Engine Products Group lacked standing.